mmcc/ss15-moose-bandits/README.md

 # ss15-moose-bandits

-Taking the first steps toward hackathon domination
+Taking the first steps toward hackathon domination, and then another.